mat3rial/silver-guide-argent/en/faq.md

 *Expenses: Marketing sponsorship and exchange* – DT $450 *Revenues: Sponsorship and service exchange* – CT $450

 Another example: let’s say you rent a space for an event, agreeing to a discount in exchange for visibility.
-The market value of the rental is $700, but you are offered a discount of $300 in exchange for visibility on your social <a name="5" style="font-weight:normal;">networks</a>.
+The market value of the rental is $700, but you are offered a discount of $300 in exchange for visibility on your social networks.

 Here’s how the accounting entry for this rebate would look:
 *Expenses: Space rental* – DT $700
-*Revenues: sponsorship and service exchange* – CT $300
+*Revenues: sponsorship and service exchange* – <a name="5" style="font-weight:normal;">CT $300</a>

 Accordingly, the cost to your organization would be $400.